Sanglorian/orcus/Orcus Rulebook - current.md

 #### Constitution Checks

-The GM might call for a Constitution check when you try to accomplish tasks like the following:
+The GM might call for a Constitution check when you try to accomplish tasks that require hardiness and good health, that do not fall under the Endure skill.
+The Endure skill is broad enough that it would cover most situations that you might otherwise use a Constitution check for, but for example testing to see if you can quaff an entire stein of ale in one go might use a Constitution check since it is not really something you "endure".

-- Hold your breath
-- Quaff an entire stein of ale in one go

 #### Skill Checks